Subscribe to updates

 Chair's Update

-Councillor Jane Hanna OBE, Chair of the Oxfordshire Joint Health Overview & Scrutiny Committee, was scheduled to provide a verbal update on relevant issues since the last meeting.
-A key focus of this update was a request for information submitted to the Integrated Care Board regarding the timeliness and oversight of Learning from Lives and Deaths (LeDeR) reviews for people with a learning disability and autistic people.
-The committee was to receive an update on current performance against NHS England LeDeR Key Performance Indicators, governance and accountability structures for LeDeR reviews, the capacity and resilience of the LeDeR function, and any recovery actions and milestones.
+The Chair was scheduled to provide a verbal update on recent issues.
+A key point for discussion was a request for information submitted to the Integrated Care Board regarding the timeliness and oversight of Learning from Lives and Deaths (LeDeR) reviews for people with a learning disability and autistic people.
+The committee was to receive an update on current performance against NHS England LeDeR Key Performance Indicators, governance and accountability structures for LeDeR reviews, the capacity and resilience of the LeDeR function, and any recovery actions being taken.

-Additionally, the Chair's update was expected to cover the proposal to formally dissolve the Buckinghamshire, Oxfordshire, and Berkshire West Joint Health Overview Scrutiny Committee (BOB JHOSC) and establish a new Thames Valley JHOSC, following the establishment of a new Thames Valley Integrated Care Board.
-A letter had also been sent to the Chief Executive and Chair of Oxford University Hospitals NHS Foundation Trust concerning maternity services, requesting clarification on errors in submitted data.
-Recommendations on maternity services had also been submitted to Oxford Health NHS Foundation Trust.
-The committee was also to be informed about the recruitment process for a vacant cooptee post.
+Additionally, the committee was to consider a proposal to formally dissolve the Buckinghamshire, Oxfordshire, and Berkshire West Joint Health Overview Scrutiny Committee (BOB JHOSC) and establish a new Thames Valley JHOSC, given the formation of a new Thames Valley Integrated Care Board.
+A letter had also been sent to the Oxford University Hospitals NHS Foundation Trust regarding maternity services, seeking clarification on data inaccuracies in a submitted report.
+The committee was also to be informed about a vacant co-optee post and the initiation of a recruitment exercise.

 Update on the Development of the All-Age Autism Strategy

-Karen Fuller, Director of Adult Social Care at Oxfordshire County Council, was invited to present a report on the ongoing development of an All-Age Autism Strategy for Oxfordshire.
-The committee was to consider the report, raise questions, and agree any recommendations.
-The draft strategy, developed through extensive public consultation and co-production with autistic individuals, families, professionals, and experts by experience, aims to address key issues such as long waits for diagnosis, fragmented services, limited awareness, and barriers to education, employment, and community life.
-Commitments include reducing diagnostic waits, expanding employment pathways, strengthening education practices, ensuring reasonable adjustments, preventing unnecessary hospital admissions, and improving housing and transitions.
-The strategy is a partnership between Oxfordshire County Council, the NHS, education providers, voluntary groups, and organisations representing autistic people and families.
+Karen Fuller, Director of Adult Social Care for Oxfordshire County Council, was scheduled to present a report on the ongoing development of an All-Age Autism Strategy for Oxfordshire.
+The committee was invited to consider this report, raise questions, and agree any recommendations.
+The draft strategy, developed through extensive public consultation and co-production with autistic individuals, families, professionals, and experts by experience, aimed to address issues such as long waits for diagnosis, fragmented services, limited awareness, and barriers to education, employment, and community life.
+Key priority areas identified included community awareness, supporting autistic children and young people in education, health and care needs, autism assessment and support, housing and employment, and the criminal justice system.
+The strategy was intended to be presented to the Oxfordshire Health and Wellbeing Board for approval in July 2026.

 Adult and Older Adult Mental Health Services in Oxfordshire